Flotomate/product_docs/source/change-management/viewing-audit-trail-of-a-change.rst

 1. Go to the :doc:`Details View <change-details-view>` of a Change

-2. You can open Audit Trail in a separate dialog box by clicking **View Audit Trail** in the Action Menu adjacent to the Assignee information of a Change.
+2. Technician can open Audit Trail in a separate dialog box by clicking **View Audit Trail** in the Action Menu adjacent to the Assignee information of a Change.